The Death of the Lion

 “To-day’s wet and cold, and several of the company, at the

-invitation of the Duke, have driven over to luncheon at Bigwood.
+Duke, have driven over to luncheon at Bigwood.

 I saw poor Paraday wedge himself, by command, into the little